 Rival Downhole Tools

 Rival Downhole Tools boasts an impressive IP portfolio of innovative and highly reliable downhole drilling motors and friction reduction tools.
+By increasing process efficiencies it reduces CO2 emissions from drilling rigs.

 What attracted EV Private Equity to the company?